neilellis/codeserver-express-example/README.md

 Which indicates that this is a NodeJS project.

+**NOTE: You MUST create a codeserver.yml file to access a project on http://codeserver.io**

 In this very simple example we create the index.js file required by Codeserver.io to run your NodeJS project.
 It is a standard CommonJS module and just requires you to export a function which returns a map.
 For this example we just need the map to contain the Express router to use for the project.

 The router only has a single route which handles a GET request to / and returns a message.